When you first learn matrix inversion, it seems straightforward — until you meet the pseudoinverse.

 Imagine rotating and scaling a shape (invertible transformation).

 If that shape gets flattened into a line (singular case), you can’t “undo” it — but the pseudoinverse finds the closest 3D approximation of its original form.
+The cofactor method is easier to verify with the 3×3 matrix inverse calculator after you compute each minor.

 Example: Solving a System with Pseudoinverse